How to Block YouTube Ads in 2025

 Pros and Cons of using other ad blockers to block YouTube ads

-To properly block video ads in YouTube requires the use of multiple different techniques, which goes beyond simply blocking certain domains or elements on a YouTube web page.
+To properly block video ads in YouTube requires the use of multiple different techniques, which goes beyond simply blocking specific domains or elements on a YouTube web page.

-All the while, as YouTube is owned by the world’s largest advertising company, the service is constantly evolving and attempting to evade known ad blocking techniques.
+All the while, as YouTube is owned by the world’s largest advertising company, the service is constantly evolving and attempting to circumvent known ad blocking methods.

-Some ad blockers may block some YouTube banner ads, but fail to block in-video ads.
-Some may block in-video ads only for logged-out users but fail when you are logged into your YouTube account.
-And some may work for a month or so but then break when YouTube rolls out a limited functional anti-ad block test to a cohort of its user base.
+Some ad blockers may block YouTube banner ads but fail to block in-video ads.
+Others may block in-video ads only for logged-out users but fail when you’re logged into your YouTube account.
+And some may work for a month or so but then break when YouTube rolls out a limited functional anti-ad block test to a select group of its user base.

-All to say that finding a good ad blocker that also blocks YouTube ads effectively can be a difficult task.
+All to say that finding a good ad blocker that also blocks YouTube ads effectively can be challenging.

 From a knowledgable – though biased source – if you use an iPhone, iPad or Mac, then we’d recommend our app Magic Lasso Adblock.
 For over 4 years, we have constantly developed, iterated and improved our YouTube ad blocking approach.

 The downside of our app is that it only works on Apple platforms.
-So, if you don’t use an Apple device, other ad blockers may provide a good alternative solution.
+So, if you don’t use an Apple device, other ad blockers may provide an alternative solution.

 We’ve looked at multiple methods to block YouTube ads, considering the pros and cons of each approach.
 As the YouTube ad blocking landscape tends to change rather quickly we’ve provided a summary of the findings below.

-We also detail our overall recommendations to block YouTube ads in the next section.
+We also detail our overall recommendations to block YouTube ads in the summary section below.

 Blocks all YouTube ads Monthly Cost Supported platforms Overall Recommendation